 Two decades have passed since the Ethiopian People’s Revolutionary Democratic Front (EPRDF) took power and embarked on transforming Ethiopia into a more developed, democratic and egalitarian society.
 This task remains a work in progress.

-The Ethiopian Government places a clear emphasis on economic growth, while retaining the strong focus on human development seen in the previous development plan.
-The new plan aims to transform Ethiopia into a middle income country in the next 12 years, eradicating poverty while promoting equality and equity.
+The Ethiopian Government strongly emphasises economic growth, while retaining a very strong commitment and focus on human development and poverty reduction.
+It aims to to transform Ethiopia into a middle income country in the next 12 years, eradicating poverty while promoting equality and equity.

 Ethiopia plays an important role in regional politics, mediating, for instance, between the parties in Sudan and South Sudan.
 It also plays an active role in Somalia both in terms of political dialogue and military support of the African Union Mission in Somalia (AMISOM).
 Relations with Eritrea remain tense.

-Ethiopia has been one of the fastest-growing, non-oil economies in Africa in recent years with growth averaging 8-10% annually.
+Ethiopia is now sub-Saharan Africa’s fifth biggest economy.
+Macro-economic performance has remained strong over the last decade recording annual GDP growth rates of over 7% per year since 2008.
 Continued rapid economic expansion is possible but it will need careful management.
 Oil, if discovered, would be a significant development.

 Productivity is also constrained by land quality, the size of individual holdings and limited availability of inputs such as seed and fertiliser.
 Some 85% of Ethiopia’s population live in rural areas and the millions who depend on smallholder farming for their livelihoods are vulnerable to erratic seasonal rainfall, soil erosion, insecurity of tenure and high population growth.
 The northern region of Tigray is especially vulnerable to land degradation.
 Inefficiency of domestic markets and inadequate transport infrastructure also hinders distribution.

-The Ethiopian Government recognises that there is a need to addresses gender-related health concerns as these undermine efforts elsewhere to improve child health and nutrition, productivity and economic growth in general.
+The Ethiopian Government recognises that there is a need to addresses gender-related health issues as these undermine efforts elsewhere to improve child health and nutrition, productivity and economic growth in general.

 Ethiopia still faces challenges such as recurring food insecurity.
 A very significant number of the population remains food insecure.
 Between 10 and 12 million Ethiopians are likely to need support to meet their basic food requirements in any given year and 44% of the population consume less than their daily calorie requirements.
 Currently, 44% of children under the age of five are stunted, 27% of Ethiopian women are too thin and 17% are anaemic.